 Yes, the S271DG is listed as Primary in the Nvidia Control panel, with the VG248QE listedd as secondary.

 So by pressing the #4 Exit button, the monitor wakes up?
-Yew, try that workaround and post the results.
+Yes, try that and post the results.

 Yes Chris, this works as a workaround